eternalai-org/truly-open-ai/README.md

 Thank you for considering contributing to the source code.
 We welcome contributions from anyone and are grateful for even the most minor fixes.

 If you'd like to contribute to Eternal AI, please fork, fix, commit, and send a pull request for the maintainers to review and merge into the main code base.

+## Governance

+We are still building out the Eternal AI DAO.

+Once the DAO is in place, [EAI](https://eternalai.org/eai) holders will oversee the governance and the treasury of the Eternal AI project with a clear mission: to build truly open AI.

 ## Communication